Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 It’s Time For Change

-Data caps are a blatant money grab, and they don’t do customers any good.
-It’s time that we take a stand and voice our displeasure to ISPs and mobile providers.
+Data caps are a blatant money grab and they don’t do customers any good.
+There’s ample reason to take a stand and voice your displeasure to ISPs and mobile providers.

 But until enough people form a unified front, we’ll have to resort to finding ways around them.
 Unfortunately, internet issues are hard to mobilize around, as we see with the debate over net neutrality.